 Price Fluctuations Based on Foreign Events

-First, an agreement that Iran will increase the amount of Iranian crude flowing into the market on a daily basis.
-Since Brent is the pricing benchmark for Iranian crude, this depresses the price of Brent relative to WTI.
+First, an agreement with Iran was struck allowing the country to export more oil, which should have increased the amount of Iranian crude flowing into the market on a daily basis.
+Since Brent is the pricing benchmark for Iranian crude, this depressed the price of Brent at the time.

-The other reason is that U.S. rig counts dropped at about that time.
-And, with expanding support for exporting U.S. crude abroad, that means less drilling in the future and less U.S. production on a daily basis.
+Second, U.S. rig counts dropped at about the same time.
+And, with expanding support for exporting U.S. crude abroad, that meant less drilling in the future and less U.S. production on a daily basis.

 Therefore, Brent prices moved lower by virtue of hints of more Iranian crude and WTI strengthened because of less U.S. production and increasing exports.
 It is important to notice that anticipation of an influx of oil into the market was enough to cause price fluctuations.